CVE-2025-13342: CWE-862 Missing Authorization in shabti Frontend Admin by DynamiApps

 Technical Analysis

-The vulnerability identified as CVE-2025-13342 affects the Frontend Admin by DynamiApps plugin for WordPress, versions up to and including 3.28.20.
-It stems from a missing authorization check (CWE-862) in the ActionOptions::run() save handler, which processes form submissions on the public frontend.
-This flaw allows unauthenticated attackers to submit specially crafted form data to modify arbitrary WordPress options without any capability validation.
-Critical options vulnerable to modification include users_can_register (which controls whether new users can register), default_role (which sets the default role for new users), and admin_email (which is used for administrative notifications).
-By altering these options, attackers can enable open registration, assign elevated privileges to new users, or redirect administrative communications, facilitating further compromise.
-The vulnerability is remotely exploitable over the network without authentication or user interaction, reflected in its CVSS 3.1 base score of 9.8 (AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H).
-Although no exploits have been publicly observed yet, the straightforward exploitation vector and high impact on confidentiality, integrity, and availability make this a critical risk.
-The plugin’s widespread use in WordPress sites increases the attack surface, especially for organizations relying on this plugin for frontend administration.
-The lack of a patch at the time of disclosure necessitates immediate defensive measures to prevent exploitation.
+The vulnerability identified as CVE-2025-13342 affects the Frontend Admin by DynamiApps plugin for WordPress, specifically versions up to and including 3.28.20.
+The root cause is a missing authorization check (CWE-862) in the ActionOptions::run() save handler, which processes form submissions on the public frontend.
+This flaw allows unauthenticated attackers to submit specially crafted form data that modifies arbitrary WordPress options without any capability verification.
+Critical options vulnerable to modification include users_can_register, which controls whether new users can register; default_role, which sets the default role for new users; and admin_email, which is used for administrative notifications and password resets.
+The vulnerability is remotely exploitable over the network without any authentication or user interaction, making it highly dangerous.
+The CVSS 3.1 base score of 9.8 reflects the ease of exploitation combined with the potential for complete compromise of site integrity, confidentiality, and availability.
+Although no public exploits have been reported yet, the widespread use of WordPress and the plugin increases the risk of future exploitation.
+The lack of patch links suggests that a fix may not yet be available, emphasizing the urgency for mitigation.

 Potential Impact